elixir-lang/elixir/lib/elixir/pages/getting-started/basic-types.md

 3
 ```

 Finally, we work with different data types, we will learn Elixir provides several predicate functions to check for the type of a value.
-For example, the `is_integer` can be used to check if a value is an integer or not:
+For example, [`is_integer`](`is_integer/1`) can be used to check if a value is an integer or not:

 ```elixir
 iex> is_integer(1)